Best Free Cookie Consent Tools in 2026 — Honestly Compared

 A cookie banner isn't just a legal checkbox.
 It runs on every single page load, which means a poorly built one will quietly drag down your site speed and Core Web Vitals scores.
 A bad one can also get you in trouble with regulators — not because it's missing features, but because the design nudges users toward accepting rather than giving a genuine choice.

 The EU has been increasingly clear on this: pre-ticked boxes, reject buttons buried in submenus, and banners that make accepting three clicks easier than declining are all violations.
 So when you're evaluating tools, you're not just looking for features — you're looking for something that won't create legal exposure.
+You can use a cookie scanner to check what your site currently sets before you even start comparing tools.

 The Tools Worth Looking At